Not Quite Write Prize Frequently Asked Questions

 Yes.
 We welcome you to email us in advance of the competition to determine reasonable accommodation for a relevant disability.

 To be considered reasonable, any accommodations must allow for us to consider your entry without being able to identify you.
-For this reason, we will be unable to offer accommodations after the deadline has passed.
+For this reason, we will likely be unable to offer accommodations after the deadline has passed.

 Late entries will not be accepted except in the event of a technology failure on the part of Not Quite Write and at our sole discretion.